minimaxir/textgenrnn/README.md

 pip3 install textgenrnn
 ```

-You can view a demo of common features and configuration options in [this Jupyter Notebook](/docs/textgenrnn-demo.ipynb).
+You can view a demo of common features and model configuration options in [this Jupyter Notebook](/docs/textgenrnn-demo.ipynb).

 `/datasets` contains example datasets using Hacker News/Reddit data for training textgenrnn.